Privacy Redirect for SafariPublished by FIGBERT on

 Privacy Redirect for Safari is a fork of Simon Brazell’s Chrome and Firefox extension, porting the extension’s functionality to Safari.
 It solves one of the most frustrating problems with front-ends like Nitter – the need to manually edit links – by having the browser edit them for you.

 Privacy Redirect for Safari is the first public release of SMMR Software, a collaboration between FIGBERT and Jacob Neplokh.
-It’s currently available on macOS, and will arrive on iOS with the release of iOS 15 later this year.
+It’s currently available for Mac, iPhone, and iPad.

 Download the app on the App Store, and explore the source code on GitHub.